Vegan Dark Chocolate Cinnamon and Sugar Roasted Chickpea Bark

 Packed with plant protein and fiber, chickpeas are one of my favorites and they are a bargain to boot!!
 Think chickpeas are only used for savory dishes?!
 Think again!

 You can use the brine to create vegan macarons (I have yet to nail a recipe yet as it’s so temperamental), add the whipped brine into recipes for a little lift. (experimenting next week with this!), or you can roast and toss in some dark chocolate for a more filling indulgence!

 Needless to say, there are endless options with chickpeas!

 What’s fab about this recipe, is everything!
-It’s quick, easy, affordable, features crispy cinnamon and sugar roasted chickpeas, rich dark chocolate, are perfect for any season, can easily be made in bulk, has texture, aesthetic appeal, packs protein, fiber, and is a fun modern spin on plain ol’ dark chocolate!
+It’s quick, easy, affordable, features crispy cinnamon and sugar roasted chickpeas, sugar free, made with stevia sweetened chocolate, are perfect for any season, can easily be made in bulk, has texture, aesthetic appeal, packs protein, fiber, and is a fun modern spin on plain ol’ dark chocolate!

 If you love all things chocolate, chickpeas, or just fun effortless modern vegan desserts, you’re going to love this new vegan Dark Chocolate Cinnamon & Sugar Roasted Chickpea Bark!!